-10-day volume

-X multiplier ov full terr Performance multiplier over the full term 0-2.0x weighted average PSU payout,

-Number of PSUs х price of ESI subject to

-granted + dividends accumulated over the three year term, if any shares on the aggregate cap on

-TSX over the 10 payout of two

-trading days prior percent of Adjusted

-to the Dec.
-31 EBITDA

-maturity date
+10-day volume PSU payout. weighted average Number of PSUs price of ESI subject to Performance granted + dividends shares on the aggregate cap on multiplier over the Χ Χ full term accumulated over the TSX over the 10 payout of two 0-2.0xthree year term, if any trading days prior percent of Adjusted to the Dec.
+31 EBITDA maturity date